anveo/rack-strip-empty-session/README.md

 # Rack::StripEmptySession

-Rack middleware which causes Rails to not send a session cookie if no custom data has been added to the session.
+Rack middleware which strips the Rails session cookie if no custom data has been added to that session.

-Useful when putting your app behind a Varnish cache.
+Useful when putting your app behind a Varnish cache since requests with cookies will not be cached.

 ## Usage